-- In connection with financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§ 99.31(a)(4)) - To State and local officials or authorities to whom information is specifically allowed to be reported or disclosed by a State statute that concerns the juvenile justice system and the system's ability to effectively serve, prior to adjudication, the student whose records were released, subject to § 99.38. (§ 99.31(a)(5)) - To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction, if applicable requirements are met. (§ 99.31(a)(6)) - To accrediting organizations to carry out their accrediting functions. (§ 99.31(a)(7)) - To parents of an eligible student if the student is a dependent for IRS tax purposes. (§ 99.31(a)(8)) - To comply with a judicial order or lawfully issued subpoena if applicable requirements are met. (§ 99.31(a)(9)) - To appropriate officials in connection with a health or safety emergency, subject to § 99.36. (§ 99.31(a)(10) - Information the school has designated as "directory information" if applicable requirements under § 99.37 are met. (§ 99.31(a)(11)) - To an agency caseworker or other representative of a State or local child welfare agency or tribal organization who is authorized to access a student's case plan when such agency or organization is legally responsible, in accordance with State or tribal law, for the care and protection of the student in foster care placement.
+- In connection with financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§ 99.31(a)(4)) - To State and local officials or authorities to whom information is specifically allowed to be reported or disclosed by a State statute that concerns the juvenile justice system and the system's ability to effectively serve, prior to adjudication, the student whose records were released, subject to § 99.38. (§ 99.31(a)(5)) - In connection with receiving federal funding, the District is also required by law to provide requesting military recruiters with secondary student names, addresses and telephone numbers unless the parent objects to the release of that information.
+(The same objection may be used for both general directory information release and release to military recruiters.) - To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction, if applicable requirements are met. (§ 99.31(a)(6)) - To accrediting organizations to carry out their accrediting functions. (§ 99.31(a)(7)) - To parents of an eligible student if the student is a dependent for IRS tax purposes. (§ 99.31(a)(8)) - To comply with a judicial order or lawfully issued subpoena if applicable requirements are met. (§ 99.31(a)(9)) - To appropriate officials in connection with a health or safety emergency, subject to § 99.36. (§ 99.31(a)(10) - Information the school has designated as "directory information" if applicable requirements under § 99.37 are met. (§ 99.31(a)(11)) - To an agency caseworker or other representative of a State or local child welfare agency or tribal organization who is authorized to access a student's case plan when such agency or organization is legally responsible, in accordance with State or tribal law, for the care and protection of the student in foster care placement.
 (20 U.S.C. § 1232g(b)(1)(L)) - To the Secretary of Agriculture or authorized representatives of the Food and Nutrition Service for purposes of conducting program monitoring, evaluations, and performance measurements of programs authorized under the Richard B. Russell National School Lunch Act or the Child Nutrition Act of 1966, under certain conditions.
 (20 U.S.C. § 1232g(b)(1)(K))